mpantel/number_read_out/README.md

 ### Caveats

 For _now_ only positive currencies for up to two decimal digits are supported.
-Additional decimal digits are trungated.
+Additional decimal digits are truncated.

 ## Development